yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 #### Harvests

-Harvests on vaults created from the Vault Factory are permissionless and anyone can call it via the [harvestStrategy()](https://etherscan.io/address/0x256e6a486075fbadbb881516e9b6b507fd082b5d#writeContract) function on our wrapped keep3r bot (keeper.factory.ychad.eth).
+Harvests on vaults created from the Vault Factory are permissionless and anyone can call it via the [harvestStrategy()](https://etherscan.io/address/0x256e6a486075fbadbb881516e9b6b507fd082b5d#writeContract) function (keeper.factory.ychad.eth).
 Simply put in the strategy address from the factory vault which you would like to call harvest on, and click write.

 ### Contracts